cchdo/exchange/docs/bottle.rst

 Bottle Specific
 ===============
-Exchange Bottle files follow all the common format specifications for their strucutre.
+Exchange Bottle files follow all the common format specifications for their structure.
 The :ref:`File Identification Stamp` of an exchange bottle file starts with ``BOTTLE``.
 Each :ref:`data line <data lines>` in an exchange bottle file represents a single bottle closure.